|Dept:||Geological And Atmospheric Sciences|

 Ph.D., Geology and Geophysics, University of Wisconsin-Madison

 My research focuses primarily on groundwater flow and geochemistry in aquitards (confining units) of glacial origin (primarily till and loess).
 Within that broad framework, I investigate physical groundwater flow and chemical properties of groundwater in the till; use radioactive and stable isotopes to elucidate groundwater source and age; describe and quantify groundwater transport of agricultural chemicals in till, including the interaction of groundwater with lakes and streams and tile drainage; and examine the vertical integrity of the aquitards using anthropogenic tracers and aquifer tests.
 Research areas are located in Iowa and Minnesota.
 Our research group has been in the forefront of describing the unique redox geochemistry of till aquitards of the Des Moines lobe (Simpkins and Parkin, 1993), as well as the impact of till fractures on groundwater flow, hydraulic conductivity, and contaminant transport (Helmke et al. 2005a; 2005b).
-Recent research has shown, using field data and the HydroGeoSphere model, that the representative elementary volume (REV) of fractured till can be estimated (Young et al. 2019).
-We are also addressing how well till fractures observed in small diameter cores predict flow and solute transport properties at larger scales (Young et al. in review).
+Recent research has shown, using field data and the HydroGeoSphere model, that the representative elementary volume (REV) of fractured till can be estimated (Young et al. 2020).
+We are also addressing how well till fractures observed in small diameter cores predict flow and solute transport properties at larger scales (Young et al. 2021).
 In association with the U.S. Geological Survey, Upper Midwest Water Science Center (Minnesota office) and with funding from the Legislative-Citizen Commission on Minnesota Resources, our group has been involved in estimating the vertical flux of water and penetration of anthropogenic contaminants to underlying confined (glacial) aquifers in four till aquitards of differing textures and age in Minnesota.
-This work is helping to quantify the sustainability of these aquifers for future water supply.
+The study, which is helping to quantify the sustainability of these aquifers for future water supply, was published at the end of 2020 (Trost et al. 2020).

 Since 2006, our research group has also been investigating the hydrogeology of the Ames aquifer, which provides the entire water supply to the City of Ames.
 This investigation has involved a hydrogeological characterization and 3-D MODFLOW model of Ada Hayden Lake (the city’s backup water supply); an analytic element model of the Ames aquifer; and a geochemical characterization of the aquifer, including redox parameters, stable (δ18O and δ2H) and radioactive isotopes (3H, 3H/3He, 14C-DIC), SF6, and Cl/Br ratios.
-A 2013 study on human enteric virus transport in the aquifer is in review.
-Continuing work involves completing a 3-D MODFLOW model of the aquifer (to assess future sustainability) and finishing studies on heat transport and denitrification in the aquifer adjacent to a losing reach of the South Skunk River.
-I continue my interest in the stable isotope record of precipitation in central Iowa, and a manuscript updating the Simpkins (1995) paper is in preparation.
+A study on groundwater flow and human enteric virus transport in the aquifer is in review.
+Continuing work involves completing a 3-D MODFLOW model of the aquifer (to assess future sustainability) and writing up heat transport and denitrification studies in the aquifer at the River Valley Park site.
+I continue to research the stable isotope record of precipitation in central Iowa, and a manuscript updating the Simpkins (1995) paper is in preparation.

-I teach primarily senior/graduate level courses in the Geology program that are also co-listed in the interdepartmental Environmental Science program.
+I taught primarily senior/graduate level courses in the Geology program that are also co-listed in the interdepartmental Environmental Science program.
 I will be teaching (temporarily) an introductory-level course, Water Resources of the World (Geol 160), in spring semester 2020.
-I teach the following courses on a regular basis:
+Most recently, I taught the following courses:

 Young, N.L., W.W.
 Simpkins, and R. Horton.
-Are visible fractures accurate predictors of flow and mass transport in fractured till?
+2021 Are visible fractures accurate predictors of flow and mass transport in fractured till?
 Results from small-diameter, column tracer experiments.
-In review in Groundwater.
+Groundwater.
+DOI: 10.1111/gwat.13013

 Young, N.L., J.E.
 Reber, and W.W.
 Simpkins.
 2019.
 FracKfinder: A MATLAB toolbox for computing three-dimensional hydraulic conductivity tensors for fractured porous media.
 Groundwater.
 DOI: 10.1111/gwat.12837.